 Visit the nearest Aadhaar enrolment center: While most of the follow up process can be done online, the initiation has to be done by personally visiting an Aadhaar Enrolment Center.
 The online portal of UIDAI can help you to find the nearest authorized center.
 You have to visit the center with the required documents and follow through.

 Fill the form: An Aadhaar enrolment form is freely available online (for download and print) in the UIDAI website.
 Alternatively, you can get it when you visit the Enrolment Center.
 Fill it up and submit it at the Enrolment center along with the necessary documents like Identity and Address Proofs.
 Make sure that you double-check all your personal data.
 Ensure that there are no errors.

 Data collection: Once you submit the form, the Aadhaar Enrolment Official will verify your documents and start the enrolment.
 In this process, your photograph will be clicked and biometric data like your finger prints and Iris scan will be taken.

 Acknowledgement Slip: When the enrolment process is completed, you will get an acknowledgement slip containing the enrolment number.
-This can be used as a substitute for the Aadhaar card till the same is issued.
+This can be used as a substitute for the Aadhar card till the same is issued.
 The enrolment number in this slip will help you track the Aadhar card status through the UIDAI website.

 Dispatch: Once the verification is successfully completed, you will be alerted via email and SMS.
-The Aadhaar card will arrive at your registered postal address through India Post within 3 months of application.
+The Aadhar card will arrive at your registered postal address through India Post within 3 months of application.
 Alternatively, E-aadhar can be downloaded from the portal.

 an Indian citizen, residing in India